 - Xbox One

-How much will Disney+ cost?
+How much does Disney+ cost?

-A yearly subscription will cost $69.99.
-Disney will also bundle all its subscription services - including Disney+, ESPN+, and Hulu - for just $12.99 a month in the US.
-Keep in mind Hulu is currently available for $5.99 a month with ads, while ESPN+ costs $4.99 a month.
+A yearly subscription costs $69.99.
+Disney also bundles all its subscription services - including Disney+, ESPN+, and Hulu - for just $12.99 a month in the US.
+Keep in mind Hulu is available for $5.99 a month as a standalone with ads, while ESPN+ costs $4.99 a month.

-In Canada, the service will cost $8.99 (Canadian) per month (or $89.99 per year), and in the Netherlands, the price will be €6.99 per month (or €69.99 per year).
+In Canada, the service costs $8.99 (Canadian) per month (or $89.99 per year).
+And, in the Netherlands, the price is €6.99 per month (or €69.99 per year).
 Prices for the UK and other regions are yet to be revealed.